aleksandrsivanovs/tallinn-wcs-free-time/README.md

 ## Food
 Tallinn is very good for gourmet tourism, but here are some our favorite places

-### Breakfast
-There are many places to grab morning food.
-We'll list couple of personal favourites.

 #### [Lyon Cafe](https://cafelyon.ee/viru-lyon/)
 Tallinn's attempt to make French café.
-And very good attempt: tasty cakes, crousants and buns (_attention:_ dear French people, please don't judge :))
+And very good attempt: tasty cakes, croissants and buns (_attention:_ dear French people, please don't judge :))

 #### [Grenka](http://grenka.ee)
 Tasty food with "grenkas", pancakes and pies.

 #### [Gourmet Coffee City](https://www.facebook.com/gccityyyy/)
-Enjoy some coffee (good selection of different kinds and styles) and eat some breakfast - sandwitch, porridge and cakes.
+Enjoy some coffee (good selection of different kinds and styles) and eat some breakfast - sandwich, porridge and cakes.

 #### [Gourmet Coffee Kadriorg](https://www.facebook.com/GourmetCoffee.ee/)
 Enjoy some coffee (good selection of different kinds and styles) and pies/cakes.

 #### [Renard Speed Shop](https://www.facebook.com/renardspeedshop/)
 For all motorcycle enthusiasts and for people who _dig_ custom bikes.
-Enjoy coffee and cakes in hipsterish Telliskivi area in a motorshop while observing some of the most beautiful custom motorcycles built in Tallinn.
+Enjoy coffee and cakes in hipsterish Telliskivi area in a motor shop while observing some of the most beautiful custom motorcycles built in Tallinn.

-### Lunch and dinner
 #### [Uulits](https://www.uulits.ee/)
 Probably the best burgers in Tallinn - good selection of juicy and tasty burgers right in the middle of hipsterish Kalamaja district.

-_Pro-tip_: very close to the venue of Eesti Spring Swing 2017. you can choose bruger with buns or wrapped in lavash.
+_Pro-tip_: very close to the venue of Eesti Spring Swing 2017. you can choose burger with buns or wrapped in lavash.

 #### [Boheem](https://www.facebook.com/Boheem.Kohvik.Kalamajas/)
-Hipsterish food and atmosphere in the heard of hipsterish Kalamaja discrict
+Hipsterish food and atmosphere in the heart of hipsterish Kalamaja district

 #### [Olde Hansa](http://www.oldehansa.ee/?lang=en)
-If you are into medieval-like food and interiors - eat and drink at Old Hansa.
+If you are into medieval-like food and interiors - eat and drink at Olde Hansa.

 #### [NOP](https://www.facebook.com/kohviknop/)
-Hipsterish food with style near Kardiorg park
+Hipsterish food with style near Kadriorg park

 #### [Kolm Sibulat](http://www.kolmsibulat.eu/)
 International cuisine with touch of Estonia.